Alex-Doll/live-light-claire/README.md

 --------------

 ### Dev Environment Setup
-1. Clone the repository using the link above
+1. Clone the repository using the "Clone or download" link above
 ```
 git clone [link]
 ```